osamaashraf6/convert-txt-to-audio-app/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> Describe 1 - 3 features I will add to the project.

-- [x] I will test this app using library from react or may be use jest to test it👌💯.
+- [x] I will test this app using jest to test it👌💯.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>